c-daly/next_site/posts/ai-as-search.md

 ### The Paradigm Shift

 Neural networks reformulated AI as **optimization in weight space**.
-Instead of searching through symbolic states (board positions, logical predicates), neural networks search through the space of possible synaptic weights tofind parameters that minimize prediction error.
+Instead of searching through symbolic states (board positions, logical predicates), neural networks search through the space of possible synaptic weights to find parameters that minimize prediction error.

 This represents a profound change in what we search:
-- Symbolic AI: Search through state space tofind action sequences reaching goals
+- Symbolic AI: Search through state space to find action sequences reaching goals
-- Neural networks: Search through parameter space tofind weights minimizing loss functions
+- Neural networks: Search through parameter space to find weights minimizing loss functions

 A feedforward neural network with L layers computes: